Political Engagement Policy

 The NextEra Energy PAC is governed by its board of trustees who, under its bylaws, approve all political contributions from the PAC.
 The trustees, all of whom are employees of the Company, generally have evaluated potential contributions by considering two criteria.
 The PAC has frequently supported candidates who have represented, or have sought to represent, regions where the Company has existing assets or development opportunities.
 In addition, the PAC has supported candidates who had, or sought to have, leadership positions or committee assignments with a particular focus on the energy and electric utility industries.

 The NextEra Energy PAC Board of Trustees sets high ethical standards for its political contributions.
 The PAC’s activities are in full compliance with all applicable state and federal laws.

 NextEra Energy maintains a rigorous compliance process to ensure its political activities are lawful, properly disclosed and aligned with the Company’s Code of Business Conduct and Ethics.

-- Candidates and groups that received NextEra Energy State & Local PAC contributions
+For details of the candidates and groups that received NextEra Energy Federal, State & Local PAC contributions, click here.

 Periodic disclosure reports dating back to 1999 are available at the following websites:

 http://www.fec.gov/disclosure.shtml (Political Contributions to Federal Candidates and Campaigns)